A Detailed Guide on Crunch

 Splitting wordlist based on word count

-A wordlist can be cut short using the “-c” option.
-Here, a file with 94 words has been generated.
-Now, to split that into multiple files each containing 60 words maximum can be done like so.
+You can cut short a wordlist using the “-c” option.
+Here, someone has generated a file with 94 words.
+Now, you can split that into multiple files, each containing a maximum of 60 words, like so.
 Note, that this only works with “-o START” which will autoname the files in the format:

 Starting character – Ending character.txt